 - •Conducted comprehensive diversity and inclusion training, reaching over 200 employees and improving workplace inclusivity by 30%.

-Including a projects section in your HR resume is a strategic choice because it highlights your hands-on experience and problem-solving abilities tHRough real-world applications.
+Including a projects section in your HR resume is a strategic choice because it highlights your hands-on experience and problem-solving abilities through real-world applications.

 This section offers solid examples to bring up in interviews, demonstrating how you manage complex issues and work collaboratively.
 It’s an effective way to differentiate your resume and showcase your achievements in detail, which can benefit you during interviews—don’t overlook the importance of this section.